-Quentin Brummet is a Senior Research Methodologist in the Statistics and Methodology department at NORC.
-In this role, he leads economic and statistical research and provides technical support on quantitative methods for program evaluation and survey methodology.
+Quentin Brummet is a senior research methodologist in the Methodology and Quantitative Social Sciences department at NORC.
+In this role, he leads economic and statistical research in program evaluation, data privacy, and survey methodology.

 Prior to coming to NORC, Brummet was Chief of the Survey and Economic Research Branch in the US Census Bureau's Center for Administrative Records Research and Applications.
 In this role, he oversaw a research program focused on developing new methods for incorporating administrative records in federal surveys.
 This research spanned roughly a dozen surveys from multiple federal statistical agencies, and led to the implementation of new methods for sampling frame development and data collection.

-Brummet currently serves on the editorial board for Educational Evaluation and Policy Analysis.
-His research has also earned him honorable mention for both the Association for Education Finance and Policy New Scholars Award and the W.E.
+Brummet was elected to be publications officer for the Social Statistics Section of the American Statistical Association and previously served on the editorial board for Educational Evaluation and Policy Analysis.
+He is the recipient of honorable mentions for both the Association for Education Finance and Policy New Scholars Award and the W.E.
 Upjohn Institute Dissertation Award.